TradeshiftJapan/proj_mgmt_with_github/README_en.md

 #### At any time

 1. If you have something or something happens, add a card to the "Conversation".
-2. Select the card to be converted to task on the "Conversation" board and move to the card the "To Do" board.
+2. Select the card to be converted to task on the "Conversation" board and move the card to the "To Do" board.
 At this time, it is advisable to set the granularity to such an extent that it can be completed by the progress confirmation date.
 If it is bigger than that, divide it to several cards.
-3. The note of the card is corrected for the programmer to understand easily.
+3. The note of the card is corrected for programmers to understand easily.
 4. Issue the corresponding card from the card in "To Do" board which should be handled by the next progress confirmation date.
 (Open the menu from "..." at the top right of the card, choose "Convert to issue" and register as Issue)

   ![](screenshot/convert_to_issue.png)